 Rockefeller Center has room for only 150 skaters at a time, so there can be a bit of a wait depending on when you visit.
 Additionally, it can be a smidge pricey.
 So, if waiting isn’t really your thing or you’re a budget is a bit strapped we recommend maybe checking out Bryant Park instead.

 If you are not an ice skater, keep in mind that Rockefeller Center also has some great shopping (hello, FAO Schwartz!), studio tours (we’re looking at you, NBC!), and some beautiful art-deco artwork to take in.
 You can actually see one of the NBC studios from the plaza, so you can be one of those annoying people waving trough the glass on live TV if you are so inclined.

-Bryant Park’s Ice Rink is always free which is a huge plus!
-However, if you don’t own skates the rentals can be fairly pricey.
-If you prefer to watch from the side, however, you can still have a ton of fun at Bryant Park as well.
-Every year a large Christmas market sets up and you can spend some time sipping hot cocoa and checking out the loads of holiday vendors in additional Le Carousel for a nominal fee.
+Bryant Park’s Ice Rink is always free which is a huge plus, although if you don’t own skates the rentals can be fairly pricey.
+If you prefer to watch from the side, there is still quite a bit for you to enjoy, as well.
+Every year a large Christmas market sets up and you can spend some time sipping hot cocoa and checking out the loads of holiday vendors in addition to Le Carousel for a nominal fee.

 If you need to get inside to warm up a bit, head down to the opposite side of the block to check out the formidable 42nd Street Library!
 Despite going by several times on this particular trip, it was unfortunately closed for a charity event when finally were able to visit, but we hear it’s where the original Winnie-the-Pooh has been calling home (well, since 1987 anyway) as well as four of his closest pals (Eeyore, Piglet, Kanga, and Tigger)!
 So, if you’re a Disney fan then maybe take a peak inside and visit the Children’s Corner if you have some time!